Berklee Online. Acceptance of Terms Welcome to Berkleemusic.com ("Web site"), which is published and maintained by Berklee College of Music, Inc.

 . * #AltDevBlog » A Big Jumbled Blog About Joining Team Audio.
 Audio / I keep writing and rewriting this blog.

 First it was going to be about our hiring process at Volition.
 Se connecter à Facebook.
 Roundtable: Let’s Make a List.
 [Ed.
 Note: In the spirit of conversation and story sharing, we reached out to music makers and asked them to let us know what was on their minds when it came to cash and creativity and what lessons from their own careers they might share.
 Some answered questions we posed directly, others were inspired to take the topic somewhere else.
 How to Get a Job in Video Game Audio.
 I’ve read a few of these type of columns in the past, and even written one myself back in… 2008, something like that, and looking back the advice is either specific to a particular time period (”Yo, getting a job in game sound is way easier than getting a job in film sound!”)

 And… out of date, or… woefully out of date (”Yo, always have a CD ROM copy of your reel ready throw like a frizbee at anyone who looks remotely important”).
 It bothers me that these articles are still lingering around on the internetz and that real live human beings who actually need help on doing this might happen to read them and think they offer good advice.
 Untitled.
 Introduction There are no guarantees in any culture in the world that art is going to be sustainable and provide you a good living.

 As a composer you might become well paid eventually, but you will never have a steady or predictable career path.
 Being highly skilled and highly experienced is not enough in the music industry.
 Instead of a corporate ladder, musicians have a huge rock face to climb.
 Musicians: Networking The Right Way – Guerrilla Film Scoring.
 The Ultimate Question: The question “How do I find work?”
 Is one that can baffle even the most successful artists.
 The music industry has become extremely diverse and the work is spread out extremely widely, so Guerrilla tactics are needed more than ever before.

 Any industry relating to the arts is whimsical.
 Styles change, tastes change, the personalities of the creators and consumers change, and the arts themselves change.
 Landing The Job Despite Scary Odds – Guerrilla Film Scoring.
 By Brittney Saline and Connie FrigoFor more articles like this visit RoadOfCreativity.com Statistics are interesting, don’t you think?
 We use them to gauge the likelihood of success or as a way of summarizing the state of affairs in a given population.
 Sometimes they’re just entertaining bits of trivia (at the time this post was written, there were over 187,000,000,000 emails sent today worldwide*).

 So You Want To Make Audio For Games?
 How to get a gig as a game music composer.
 Finding a game industry job - networking and adding value.
 How did you get your first job? : GameAudio.
 The Business of Freelance Sound Design — Boom Box Post.
 Right now, you are probably thinking: great, staff sound designer it is!
 Unfortunately, so is everyone else.
 Will Morton's Blog - Make Some Noise!
 Getting a Job Creating Sound and Music for Videogames.
+Make Some Noise!
 GameSoundCon Video Game Music and Sound Design Conference.
 Corey Warning's Blog - How We Chose Our Sound Designer.
 The following blog post, unless otherwise noted, was written by a member of Gamasutra’s community.

+9 Steps To Getting A Job In The Music Business.
+A Player's Guide to the Games Industry.
+42 Pro Tips for Leveling Up.
+John Ottman: Breaking In.
+Tips for Being a Successful Game Audio Creator.
+The More You Dig Deeper Into The Industry, The More You Realise That You Were Miles Away In The Beginning.
+Mike O.K.: Earning A Living With Game Audio.
+Designing Sound Discussion Group: SFX and Freelancing in Game Audio.
+Why do musicians always feel disappointed about their career?
 4 Tips For Getting Into Game Music.
 Game music jobs and game sound design jobs.
 How to be a video game music composer.
 Game Audio 101 - Learn about Music, Sound and Game Audio.
 How to Break Into the Game Industry Part 2: Art and Sound, or, how to make Subjectivity work for you.
 PAX East 2013 Game Audio Panel [LIVE PRESENTATION] by Akash Thakkar.
 How to Get Your First Job Composing for Video Games.
 A Big Jumbled Blog About Joining Team Audio.
 Ask The Headhunter: The Four Best (Not Easiest!)
 Ways to Land a Job.